vuejs/awesome-vue/README.md

 - [Uber Run](https://github.com/break-enter/uberrun) - Simple automation desktop app to download and organize your tax invoices from Uber.
 - [vue-chrome-extension-boilerplate](https://github.com/mubaidr/vue-chrome-extension-boilerplate) - Boilerplate for Chrome extension using Vue.js and Webpack
 - [TimeMark](https://github.com/MarsZone/TimeMark) - A Time manager which will can record your time and some more function will be developed.
+- [Laravel Enso](https://github.com/laravel-enso/enso) - SPA Admin Panel built with Bulma, VueJS and Laravel, packing lots of features out of the box.

 ### Commercial Products